 Within one month of acknowledgment of the complaint or as soon as is reasonably possible under the circumstances, the Dean or the Dean’s designee shall either meet with the complaining student or respond to the substance of the complaint in writing.
 The student should either receive a substantive response to the complaint or information about what steps are being taken by the School to address the complaint or further investigate the complaint.

-A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Dean of the School of Law for a period of eight years.
+A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Dean of the School of Law for a period of ten years.

 The Council of the Section of Legal Education and Admissions to the Bar requires that each law school provide a number of disclosures on its public website.
-Those disclosures can be found here: https://law.umkc.edu/about-us/consumer-information.html.
+Those disclosures can be found at https://law.umkc.edu/about-us/consumer-information.html.